Nethereum/Nethereum/README.md

 PM > Install-Package Nethereum.Portable -Pre
 ```

-Another option (if targeting netstardad 1.1) is to use the Nethereum.Web3 package.
+Another option (if targeting netstandard 1.1) is to use the Nethereum.Web3 package.
 This top level package include all the dependencies for RPC, ABI and Hex.

 If you have issues installing the packages make sure you have a reference to System.Runtime specific to your environment.